hexalang/Hexa/docs/reference.md

 ## Enumerations

 Complex enumerations/ADTs are reflection-capable.
-When no backing type is specified, the enum is a **complex** enum by default:
+When no backing type is specified, the enum is a **complex** enum by default.

+Enum tags do not float freely in the global or module scope.
+They are strictly contained within their `enum` namespaces.
+When the enumeration type is inferred, the tag can be omitted.

 ```hexa
 // No backing type -> complex enum